 The Excel uploader supports flexible models.
 That said, we recommend keeping the models as simple as possible, in order to ease communication and make them understandable to others.

 Some field names are reserved in Ardoq.
 If you are trying to map a field using a reserved field name, you'll get an error and will have to choose a different name for the field.

 Workspace permission issues

 Remember that the Excel importer is subject to permissions checks.
-That means you cannot import into workspace you only have read permissions to.
+That means you cannot import into the workspace where you only have read permissions.